 GED Change Makes It Imperative for Current Testers to Complete Process by Nov.
 29

-WINTERVILLE—A new version of General Educational Development (GED) testing will go into effect at the start of next year, making it imperative for students who have begun the testing process since 2002 to complete it prior to December.
+WINTERVILLE—A new version of high school equivalency testing will go into effect at the start of next year, making it imperative for students who have begun the testing process since 2002 to complete it prior to December.

 According to Laurie Weston, Pitt Community College Transitional Studies Department Chair, a new, computer-only version of GED testing will begin Jan.
 1, 2014.
 She said the new test voids the current paper exam and will have different standards, meaning anyone who hasn’t completed the current version of GED testing by Nov.
 29 will have to start over from scratch.